Calgary City Council

 The Calgary City Council is the legislative governing body that represents the citizens of Calgary.
 The council consists of 15 members: the chief elected official, titled the mayor, and 14 councillors.
-Jyoti Gondek was elected mayor in October 2021 as the city's 37th.
-Each of the 14 councillors represent one of the city's 14 wards.
+Jeromy Farkas was elected mayor in October 2025 as the city's 38th.
+The mayor represents the interests of the city as a whole.
+Each of the 14 councillors represents one of the city's 14 wards.

 Elections

 The mayor of Calgary is elected through a citywide vote by all eligible voters.
-The mayor represents the interests of the city as a whole.
-The councillors are elected by the constituents of each ward.
+The mayor is elected across the whole city using first past the post voting.
+Each councillor is elected by the largest group of constituents of each ward.
 The councillors represent the interests of their respective wards.
 The mayor and councillors hold the office for 4-year terms.
-The last municipal election was held on October 18, 2021.
+The last municipal election was held on October 20, 2025.

 Governing system

 The Calgary city government is the council-manager form of government.
 The mayor and councillors oversee the City Manager and the administration of the city.

 Calgary's City Council is a council-policy committee system.
 The Council establishes its policies for governing the city based on information provided by four standing policy committees: